Creswell Crags: Cave art

 In April 2003, engravings and bas-reliefs were found on the walls and ceilings of some of the caves, an important find as it had previously been thought that no British cave art existed.
-The discoveries, made by Paul Bahn, Sergio Rippoll and Paul Pettitt, included an animal figure at first thought to be an ibex but later identified as a stag.
-Later finds included carvings on the ceiling of Church Hole Cave, the rarity of which made the site one of international importance.

-To this day the finds at Creswell Crags represent the most northerly finds in Europe.
+The discoveries, made by Paul Bahn, Sergio Rippoll and Paul Pettitt, included an animal originally identified as an ibex but later confirmed as a stag.
+These, and subsequent finds included carvings on the ceiling of Church Hole Cave, have made Creswell a site of international importance.
+The finds are the most northerly yet discovered in Europe.
 Their subject matter includes representations of animals including bison and, arguably, several different bird species.
 Some workers, however, consider that the "bird" figures are more likely to be female anthropomorphs.
 The engravers seem to have made use of the naturally uneven cave surface in their carvings and it is likely that they relied on the early-morning sunlight entering the caves to illuminate the art.

 Thin layers of calcium carbonate flowstone overlaying some of the engravings were dated using the uranium-series disequilibrium method, which showed the oldest of these flowstones to have formed at least 12,800 years ago.
 This provides a minimum age for the underlying engraving.
 The scientists and archaeologists concluded that it was most likely the engravings were contemporary with evidence for occupation at the site during the late glacial interstadial around 13,000–15,000 years ago.
 Most of the engravings are found in Church Hole Cave on the Nottinghamshire side of the gorge.
 Since this discovery, however, an engraved reindeer from a cave on the Gower Peninsula has yielded two minimum dates (through uranium-series dating) of 12,572 years BP and 14,505 years BP.